MujoDidic/FizzBuzzSite/README.md

-# MiniSiteTemplate
+# Mini Website for Fizz and Buzz
-Template for JS projects
+Practise project for Portfolio.